vintaclectic/website-content/post/express/express-cors/index.md

 path: express-cors
 ---

-A JavaScript application running in the browser can usually only access HTTP resources on the same domain (origin) that serves it.
+A JavaScript application running in the browser can usually only access HTTP resources from the same domain (origin) that serves them.

-Loading images or scripts/styles always works, but XHR and Fetch calls to another server will fail, unless that server implements a way to allow that connection.
+Loading images or scripts/styles from the same origin always works.
+Also, loading Web Fonts using `@font-face` have the 'same-origin' policy set by default.
+Likewise with other, less popular things (like WebGL textures and `drawImage` resources loaded in the Canvas API).

-This way is called [CORS](/cors/), **Cross-Origin Resource Sharing**.
+However, XHR and Fetch calls to an external, 3rd party server will fail.
+That is unless the 3rd party server implements a mechanism which allows the connection to be made and requested resources to be downloaded and used.

-Also loading Web Fonts using `@font-face` has same-origin policy by default, and other less popular things (like WebGL textures and `drawImage` resources loaded in the Canvas API).
+This mechanism is called [CORS](/cors/), **Cross-Origin Resource Sharing**.

 One very important thing that needs CORS is [**ES Modules**](/es-modules/), recently introduced in modern browsers.

-If you don't set up a CORS policy **on the server** that allows to serve 3rd party origins, the request will fail.
+If you don't set up a CORS policy **on the server** that allows it to serve 3rd party origins, the request will fail.

 Fetch example: